A Brief Guide to the APD (Updated Jan 2026)

 (2). antimicrobial activities are demonstrated (MIC <100 uM or 100 ug/ml);

-(3). the amino acid sequences of the mature peptides have been elucidated, at least partially; and
+(3). the amino acid sequences of the peptides have been elucidated, at least partially; and

-(4). antimicrobial peptides contain less than 100 amino acid (aa) residues (Starting October 2012, the APD database also includes some small yet important antimicrobial proteins with less than 200 aa).
+(4). antimicrobial peptides contain less than 100 amino acid (aa) residues (Starting October 2012, the APD database also included some small yet important antimicrobial proteins with less than 200 aa).

 2. Database capabilities and AMP sub-databases

-Our goal is to develop the antimicrobial peptide database into a comprehensive tool for discovery timeline, naming (nomenclature), classification, structure, function, information search, statistics, prediction, and design of antimicrobial peptides covering natural, predicted, and synthetic peptides.
+Our goal is to develop the antimicrobial peptide database into the most comprehensive tool for discovery timeline, naming (nomenclature), classification, structure, function, information search, statistics, prediction, and design of antimicrobial peptides.
 As an online e-Dictionary, you can search the database

-for detailed info for any peptide (using the standard 20 aa) in many ways as listed below.
+for the unprecedented detailed info for any peptide (using the standard 20 aa) in many ways as listed below:

 (1).
 Peptide full sequence, partial sequence, or motifs in the single-letter amino acid code such as DP and ILIKEAPD;